SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-04-18-making-your-game-stand-out-with-cortana-on-windows-10.markdown

 * * *

-# Getting the character&nbsp;talking back
+# Getting the character talking back

 So far we’ve covered launching with voice and letting the user interact with voice while the game is running.
 However, Cortana also has a voice of her own which we can use to badger the player.
 Normally in games when we want characters to speak to the player, we record a media file for speech and then play it back to the user at the appropriate time.
 This pattern has one unique flaw; it is bound to the language you recorded it in.
 If you want to support multiple languages, you need to re-record the audio in all the languages you want to support and ship ALL of them with your title, unless you use regional asset.